vprimachenko/Sublime-Colorcoder/readme.md

 		</dict>

 or modify the bundled `.tmLanguage` files, you probably would only need to replace the keywords

 ##Options
-Colorcoder allows you to specify white- and blacklist for file-types to highlight: the settings are `enabled_for` and `disabled_for`.
-If `enabled_for` is present in the config only those file-types will be highlighted, `disabled_for` wont be highlighted even if present in whitelist.
 You can turn the highlighting off per view via `View`▶`Colorcode this view`.
 Colorcoder also might slow down the editor when highlighting huge files, so it will turn itself off once the file has exceeded the `max_size` (the check happens when you save the file or reactivate the view).
 You can force it to highlight the file nevertheless via said menu item (which will read `Colorcoding may hurt performance, File is large` now)
+Default (faster) highlighting method makes the undo work letterwise, you can change this by setting `use_fast_highlighting_but_undo_typing_letterwise` to false.
+Colorcoder will then use alternative engine, which does not interfer with undo, but work somewhat slower on large files.
+You might want to tune `max_size` lower then.
+Finally Colorcoder allows you to specify white- and blacklist for file-types to highlight: the settings are `enabled_for` and `disabled_for`.
+If `enabled_for` is present in the config only those file-types will be highlighted, `disabled_for` wont be highlighted even if present in whitelist.

 ##Contact
 You can reach me via email: [vprimachenko@ya.ru](mailto:vprimachenko@ya.ru), twitter: [@vprimachenko](https://twitter.com/vprimachenko) or visit the official irc channel [freenode.net#colorcoder](irc://irc.freenode.net/colorcoder) ([webchat](http://webchat.freenode.net/?channels=colorcoder)).
 If Colorcoder was usefull to you i greatly appreciate a donation via Bitcoin [1DzZ1thGTHubRzoxEeDCJnJZwgFpna6jQk](bitcoin:1DzZ1thGTHubRzoxEeDCJnJZwgFpna6jQk).